 Cost factors we review before quoting

-- • Equipment efficiency ratings
+- • Equipment capacity and efficiency ratings

-- • Ductwork modifications required
+- • Ductwork modifications or repairs

-- • Electrical panel upgrades
+- • Electrical panel upgrades if required

-- • Available utility and federal rebates
+- • Available federal and state rebates

 Useful next steps